corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-time-windows.md

 ## Summary

-* *If a transaction includes a time-window, it can only be committed during that window*
+* *If a transaction includes a time window, it can only be committed during that window*
-* *The notary is the timestamping authority and refuses to commit transactions outside the time-window*
+* The notary is the timestamping authority.
+The notary only commits transactions that are inside the time window.
-* *Time-windows can have a start and end time, or be open at either end*
+* Time windows can have a start and end time, or be open at either end.

 ## Video